tobkin/marksman-coach/README.md

 #### MLOps
 - [Toby] Stub data for live app
 - Commit to repo and and trim the shooting video to 30 seconds
-- [Ryan] Label 5 frames of the video in Canva
 - [Toby] Model selection
 - [Toby] Exploratory modeling
 - [Toby] Fine tuning